Our authors

 Carolyn Lewis

-Born in Cardiff in 1947, Carolyn’s work has appeared in Mslexia, Honno and Route Magazine amongst others.
-Her first novel, Missing Nancy, was published in 2008.
-Most of the stories in this collection have either won a prize or have been published.
-With an MPhil in Writing from the University of South Wales, Carolyn is currently taking a PhD at Swansea University where she is writing a new novel.
+Born in Cardiff, Carolyn’s work has appeared in Mslexia, Honno, New Welsh Review and Route magazine amongst others.
+Her first novel, Missing Nancy, was published by Accent/Headline.
+Her collection of prize winning stories, Some Sort of Twilight, was published by Watermark Press in 2022.
+With an MPhil in Writing from the University of South Wales, Carolyn graduated from Swansea University with a PhD in Creative Writing.
+Her new novel, Time, Again was written for her PhD and is published by Watermark Press.
 She has worked as a creative writing tutor for many years and two text books have been published based on her teaching methods.

 Edward Matthews